Cherreads

 The palace doors burst open.

+Guards rushed into the chamber, armor clanking sharply against marble floors.
 Behind them walked an old man dressed in long silver robes.
-His white beard reached his chest, and his eyes glowed faintly with golden light.
+His white beard reached his chest, and faint golden light shimmered within his eyes.

 The room fell silent.

-Everyone recognized him immediately.
+Everyone recognized him instantly.

 The Royal Prophet.